gh-cli-for-education/gh-education/docs/src/temas/tree-transformations/putout.md

 ## PutoutScript: a Language

-The expressions used in the transformers like:
+The expressions used in transformers like:

 ```js
 module.exports.replace = () => ({